Study Abroad Program Overview

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-- You will be working with individual Members of Scottish Parliament and their staff.
-Matters you will be dealing with range from constituent concerns to parliamentary questions and motions; and aiding your MSP in preparing for issues on national legislation.
+1. Political Party internship (fall and spring) - you work with individual Members of Scottish Parliament and their staff.
+You tasks range from constituent concerns to parliamentary questions and motions; and aiding your MSP in preparing for issues on national legislation

-- UN House Scotland - a shared facility with representation from UN agencies, civil society organizations and charities, working to support UN values.
+2. UN House Scotland (fall and spring) - a shared facility with representation from UN agencies, civil society organizations and charities, working to support UN values.

-- Law Society - the professional body for all Scottish solicitors.
+3. Law Society (fall) - the professional body for all Scottish solicitors.
 This internship would be an ideal fit for a pre-law major.

 Setting Up Your Internship